Developer guide

 Liveness check

-Identomat offers two types of liveness check:
+Identomat supports two types of liveness verification:

 Liveness check step configurations: